duckdb/duckdb-web/scripts/README.md

 ### Using DuckDB `main`

-Build DuckDB and install the in-tree.
+Build DuckDB and install the in-tree extensions.

 Go to the DuckDB directory and run:

 ```bash
 GEN=ninja EXTENSION_CONFIGS=".github/config/in_tree_extensions.cmake" make